© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 John of Gaunt's Deer Park Pale is a scheduled monument protected by Historic England under reference 1003787.
 View the official record →

-John of Gaunt's Deer Park Pale is a medieval earthwork located in Hampshire, consisting of a substantial bank and ditch that formerly enclosed a deer park.
+John of Gaunt's Deer Park Pale is a fragmentary linear earthwork located in Hampshire, representing the remains of a medieval deer park boundary.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003787.

 John of Gaunt's Deer Park Pale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003787.